 Now You Know - Mini Bio

 As you are aware there are not very many films written for native women to star in.
-Joanelle has a long career as an actor; Joanelle had lead role in the 1989 critically acclaimed George Harrison film, a Sundance award winner and cult classic “Pow Wow Highway,” it was the break through native feature that paved the way for “contemporary” native filmmaking.
+Joanelle has a long career as an actress; Joanelle had lead role in the 1989 critically acclaimed George Harrison film, a Sundance award winner and cult classic “Pow Wow Highway,” it was the break through native feature that paved the way for “contemporary” native filmmaking.
 The Academy of Motion Pictures Arts and Sciences does not consider television movies of the week, however Joanelle’s first lead role was the first contemporary native woman’s story ever produced in the U.S. movie made for television “The Girl Called Hatter Fox.”
 It’s the first time a Native Actress carried a leading role in a movie.

 Joanelle appeared in the following films (this does not include her television appearances) and have held various roles throughout her acting career: